 Tip #3: Focus on online marketing

 Every startup requires marketing and advertising in order to effectively convey their brand’s message and product potential to customers.
 However, a startup launching while customers are staying home is likely at a disadvantage in the expensive and often in-person aspect of traditional marketing.

 Instead, rely on online marketing techniques that are more cost-effective to meet new consumer trends.
+The digital world has become a very dependable avenue in the field of marketing.
 SEO and website development are relatively inexpensive ways to gain attention and capture sales.
 Social media is also a productive way to stay in touch with your customers and expand upon your brand’s messaging.

 If you can’t afford to hire professionals who specialize in these areas, there are ways for you to take on some marketing responsibilities yourself.
 For example, you could build a blog on your website to draw in relevant traffic and showcase your brand as a knowledge leader in the industry.
 Then, you could promote these articles on social media– particularly Instagram, which 69% of marketers think is the future of digital marketing– to draw in new customers.